 Finding a certified, experienced locksmith is no easy task.
 Sure, dozens of companies out there will dispatch an indifferent "technician" that offers "quick" solutions when you lose your keys.
 But when it comes to protecting your home and your business, cheap locks and part-time contractors just won't cut it.
 Arrowhead Lock & Safe stands out as the most trusted name in security solutions and products in Georgia in an industry known for poor service and mediocre locksmiths.

 Established in 1973, Arrowhead Lock & Safe is a locally owned locksmith and control access firm.
-Having protected homeowners and business professionals in metro Kennesaw for decades, we have built our reputation on exemplary service and the highest quality security products available.
+Having protected homeowners and business professionals in metro Kennesaw, GA for decades, we have built our reputation on exemplary service and the highest quality security products available.
 Unlike other locksmith companies, we carry all of the major brands that you know and trust to protect your family and your business, including:

 As a comprehensive locksmith repair center and dealer, we also own an on-site lock shop to serve our clients better.
 That way, we can assist with your day-to-day needs like re-keying, cutting keys, and repairing locks.
 So whether you're looking for a brand-new security platform for your business or simply need a new set of keys for your storage unit, we are here to help.
 Our goal is to exceed your expectations with every service we offer.